 Don’t forget to sign your USCIS form!
-Generally, all USCIS applications and petitions require an original “wet ink” signature.
-(There are some exceptions.)
+All USCIS applications and petitions require an original “wet ink” signature.
 That means that a photocopy of a signed form or a typewritten name in place of a signature is not acceptable.
 Use black ink and sign with the name and style you would use for any other legal document.

 Signing USCIS Forms for Minors

-If you are under 18 years of age, your parent or legal guardian may sign the forms on your behalf.
-If signing for a child under 18 years of age, sign the child’s name, then write “By” and sign your name.
+If you are under 14 years of age, your parent or legal guardian may sign the forms on your behalf.
+If signing for a child under 14 years of age, sign the child’s name, then write “By” and sign your name.